Enjoying the Museum of English Rural Life in Reading, England

 Some Background

-I wasn’t sure what I planned to do during my one afternoon in Reading, so I googled museums and discovered the Museum of English Rural Life (MERL) run by my alma mater, the University of Reading.
+I wasn’t sure what I planned to do during my one afternoon in Reading.
+I googled museums and discovered the Museum of English Rural Life (MERL) run by my alma mater, the University of Reading.
 I had never heard of MERL, although Isabel told me the museum was established in 1951 and did indeed exist when I attended the university in the 1970s.
 In 2004, the museum moved to its spacious new digs in the former St. Andrew’s Hall, one of the student residences that was around during my time at the university.

 Since its expansion, MERL has established itself as one of the United Kingdom’s premier destinations at which to learn about English rural life.